LucaCanali/sparkMeasure/README.md

 - shuffle metrics: several metrics with details on the I/O and time spend on shuffle
 - I/O metrics: details on the I/O (reads and writes).
 Note, currently there are no time-based metrics for I/O operations.

-To learn more about hte metrics, I advise you set up your lab environment and run some tests to see the metrics in action.
+To learn more about the metrics, I advise you set up your lab environment and run some tests to see the metrics in action.
 A good place to start with is [TPCDS PySpark](https://github.com/LucaCanali/Miscellaneous/tree/master/Performance_Testing/TPCDS_PySpark) - A tool you can use run TPCDS with PySpark, instrumented with sparkMeasure

 ---